What is a Data Warehouse

 I find heart rate variability, or HRV, fascinating because it is linked to human stress levels.
 Research seems to indicate if HRV is high, then you are relaxed.
 But if your HRV is low, you are stressed.
 Evolutionarily, this makes sense.
 During times of stress your heart is one of the most important organs in your body.
 It focuses up and ensures all muscles and organs are ready for fighting hard or running harder.
 The famous fight-or-flight.
 However, during times of relaxation, your heart chills out too.
 Its beats are less well timed.
 Hey, your heart works hard!

-Not required to follow this article, but if you want to read more about the psychological and social aspects of HRV.
+Not required to follow this article, but if you want to read more about HRV:

 I got interested in HRV as I found Apple Watch now tracks it.
 And I've been curious if it is an actual valid indicator of my stress levels.